bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 There are many WordPress plugins out there which does a lot of fancy things with the cookie consent.
 We didn't find one we really liked that was really lightweight and developer friendly and so we created our own.

-It isn't meant for the masses who want tons of configurable options in the admin (although it will work fine out of the box).
+It isn't meant for the masses who want tons of configurable options in the admin (although it will work and look fine out of the box).
+Many use this plugin with the default styling because it is so light-weight and good-looking.

 For the developer who wants the functionality and being able to convenietly override the styles in the theme without bloat—here's a plugin for you.
+You have filters and actions available to you at every step of the process.

 ## Configuration
 The plugin works out of the box with minimal settings.
 However here are a few things you will probably want to be aware about.

 ### Set the policy link
-A settings field is appended to the Settings > Reading screen where you can insert a link to the privacy and cookie policy page.
+You can set the URL to the cookie policy page in the customizer under the "Site Identity" section.

 ### Custom Styling
 Out of the box, the plugin includes a lightweight stylesheet.
-We suggest you implement it in your theme however.
-To prevent this plugin from loading its own stylesheet, just set the following constant in your wp-config file:

-    // Don't load 'Ilmenite Cookie Consent' stylesheets define( 'ILCC_DEV_MODE', true );

-Note: The constant needs to be defined before the plugin runs.
+If you don't want to use our default coloring, you can easily prevent us from including the styles.

+Just define the following filter somewhere in your code, such as the theme functions.php file:

+    apply_filters( 'ilcc_load_stylesheet', '__return_false' );

-### Changing the text
+### Changing the text and/or the button label.
-To change the text in the banner, there is a filter available 'ilcc_consent_text'.
-To modify the accept button, the filter 'ilcc_accept_text' is also available.
+To change the text in the consent banner and/or the button label, there are two filters: ilcc_consent_text and ilcc_accept_text.

+Just set their value somewhere in your code, such as in the functions.php file of your theme:

+    function ilcc_modify_consent_text( $text ) {
+        $text = __( 'This is my custom text about how we use cookies.', 'YOURTEXTDOMAIN' );
+        return $text;
+    }

+    apply_filters( 'ilcc_consent_text', 'ilcc_modify_consent_text' );

+    function ilcc_modify_accept_text( $text ) {
+        $text = __( 'I Accept', 'YOURTEXTDOMAIN' );
+        return $text;
+    }

+    apply_filters( 'ilcc_accept_text', 'ilcc_modify_accept_text' );

+### List of Actions

+`ilcc_loaded` - Runs on constructor.
+`before_ilcc_init` - Runs before we have run any init actions.
+`ilcc_init` - Runs when all init hooks have run.

+### List of Filters

+`ilcc_has_user_consented` - Specifiy if the user has accepted or not.
+True or false value.
+Has arguments $cookie_name and $cookie_value.

+`ilcc_cookie_active_value` - Set which value is "active" for the cookie, ie. consented.
+Defaults to 1.

+`ilcc_cookie_name` - Set the name of the cookie.
+Defaults to 'EUConsentCookie'.

+`ilcc_accept_text` - Set the accept button text.

+`ilcc_consent_text` - Set the consent text.
+Has $policy_url as argument.

+`ilcc_policy_url` - Allows you to modify the Policy URL.
+Has the url from the options as argument.

+`ilcc_edit_policy_url_capability` - Allows you to modify which capability is required for editing the policy URL in the customizer.
+Defaults to `edit_theme_options`.

+`ilcc_load_stylesheets` - (bool) Set if you want the stylesheets to be loaded or not.
+Defaults to true.

 ## Translations
 Included in the package are translations for the following languages: